Emmanuel Dubourg: Career

 Dubourg was a teacher at Université du Québec à Montréal, Université du Québec en Outaouais and CEGEP Montmorency.
 He has been honoured with several awards and citations for his work over the years, including the Governor General's Medal, the Innovation and Excellence prize from Revenue Canada in 1992 and the Black History Month Award in 2006 for his work in the black community.

 Political career

 Dubourg won his seat in the 2007 Quebec Provincial Election, succeeding former Liberal MNA William Cusano.
 After the election, was named the Parliamentary Secretary to the Minister of Employment and Social Solidarity, a portfolio held by Sam Hamad.
 He was re-elected in the 2008 and 2012 general elections.

 He resigned on August 9, 2013 to run for the Liberal Party of Canada's nomination in a by-election for the riding of Bourassa, triggered by incumbent Denis Coderre resigning to make an ultimately successful bid for mayor of Montreal.
 He was elected on November 25, 2013 with 47% of the votes.
 He served as the National Revenue Critic for the Liberals, but was not promoted to Cabinet when the Liberals won the 2015 election.
 He was, however, appointed as the Parliamentary Secretary to the Minister of National Revenue, serving from December 2015 to January 2017.

+Personal life

+Dubourg is married to Papineau MP Marjorie Michel, his former political attaché and daughter of former Prime Minister of Haiti Smarck Michel.